-His movies inspire and tell beautiful stories that one can’t forget.
-Just think of Close Encounters of the Third Kind, E.T. the Extra-Terrestrial, Jaws, Jurassic Park, Lincoln, Munich, Indiana Jones, Saving Private Ryan and Schindler’s List.
+His films are inspirational and tell unforgettable experiences.
+Consider films like Close Encounters of the Third Kind, E.T., Jaws, Jurassic Park, Lincoln, Munich, Indiana Jones, Saving Private Ryan, and Schindler’s List.

-Spielberg’s early science-fiction and adventure films were seen as archetypes of modern Hollywood blockbuster filmmaking.
-In later years, his films began addressing humanistic issues such as the Holocaust, the transatlantic slave trade, war, and terrorism.
-He is one of the co-founders of DreamWorks Studios.
+Early science fiction and adventure films by Spielberg were seen as archetypes of modern Hollywood blockbuster cinema.
+His films began to confront humanistic topics such as the Holocaust, the transatlantic slave trade, war, and terrorism in later years.
+He is one of DreamWorks Studios’ co-founders.

 10 Interesting facts about Steven Spielberg

-- In Close Encounters of the Third Kind (1977), the humans and aliens use music and computers to communicate.
-Spielberg’s father was a computer scientist and his mother was a musician.
-This fact was only recently pointed out to him on Inside the Actors Studio (1994) by host James Lipton and he was unsurprisingly delighted when he realised the connection.
+4. In Close Encounters of the Third Kind (1977), the humans and aliens use music and computers to communicate.
+Spielberg was born to a computer scientist father and a musician mother.
+This truth was just recently brought to his attention by presenter James Lipton on Inside the Actors Studio (1994), and he was ecstatic when he realized the connection.

-- Has worked with four actors from the Hannibal Lecter film series, in reverse order to the order in which the Lecter films came out.
-The first one he worked with was Ralph Fiennesin Schindler’s List (1993), who went on to play Francis Dollarhyde in Red Dragon (2002).
-His next film was The Lost World: Jurassic Park (1997), with Julianne Moore, who played Clarice Starling in the third Lecter film, Hannibal (2001).
-After this, he made Amistad (1997), with Anthony Hopkins, who began playing Hannibal Lecter in the second film, The Silence of the Lambs (1991).
-After this he made Saving Private Ryan (1998), which featured Dennis Farina, who played Jack Crawford in the original Lecter film, Manhunter (1986).
+5. Has worked with four actors from the Hannibal Lecter film series, in reverse order to the order in which the Lecter films came out.
+Ralph Fiennes in Schindler’s List (1993), who went on to play Francis Dollarhyde in Red Dragon, was the first one he worked with (2002).
+The Lost World: Jurassic Park (1997) starred Julianne Moore, who played Clarice Starling in the third Hannibal Lecter picture (2001).
+Following that, he directed Amistad (1997) with Anthony Hopkins, who would later play Hannibal Lecter in The Silence of the Lambs (1991).
+Following that, he directed Saving Private Ryan (1998), starring Dennis Farina, who played Jack Crawford in the first Lecter film, Manhunter (1986).